 Each year our students complete more than 1,200 hours of community service.
 PA students are required to complete a minimum of 40 hours of community service.
 Students and faculty partner to help provide athletic physicals for area students.

 International mission trips

 AHU sponsors two international mission trips annually.
 PA students are encouraged to participate and apply the medical knowledge they have learned to care for individuals in underdeveloped countries.

-Prepare highly qualified individuals from diverse backgrounds to provide exceptional whole-person care
+Prepare highly qualified individuals6 from diverse backgrounds6 to provide exceptional whole-person care

 Student demographic data